 The AAMC (American Association of Medical Colleges) estimates that by 2032, there will be a shortage of between 46,900 and 121,900 doctors in our country, and well over a third of that shortage will come in the areas of primary care.
 (A 2019 review by the AAMC essentially confirmed the 2018 findings that Dr. Pham references.)There will be a shortage as well of surgeons and specialists, but this shortage of primary care physicians—those who practice internal medicine, family practice, pediatrics and the other “front line” medical specialties—will be particularly stinging for those patients who need even the most basic care and medical attention.

-The key takeaways from Dr. Pham’s article are these:
+The key takeaways from Dr. Pham’s

 1. By 2028, the number of doctors